polyaxon/polyaxon/docs/templates/customization/customize_outputs_and_data.md

 ## Chart Definition

-The [helm reference](/reference_polyaxon_helm) talks briefly about the data and outputs persistence definitions, and how you can mount volumes, both persistent claims and host paths, here's the example coming from the ref:
+The [helm reference](/reference_polyaxon_helm) describes briefly the data and outputs persistence definitions, and how you can mount volumes, both persistent claims and host paths, here's the example coming from the ref:

 ```yaml